nasa/isaac/pano/README.md

 ### Input requirements

 The expected input data for stitching a single panorama is:
-- `bag_path`: An Astrobee telemetry bag file recorded during an ISAAC panorama-style survey.
+- `bag_path`: Points to an Astrobee telemetry bag file recorded during an ISAAC panorama-style survey.
 The only SciCam image timestamps in the bag should be from within a single panorama.
-- `images_dir`: A folder containing the full-resolution SciCam image JPEG files saved on the HLP at the same time when the bag was recorded.
+- `images_dir`: Points to a folder containing the full-resolution SciCam image JPEG files saved on the HLP at the same time when the bag was recorded.
 Note that it's typical and no problem if a single image folder contains SciCam images that span multiple panoramas (and multiple bag files).
 However, the stitching script does assume all SciCam images for any given bag are in the same folder.

 Multiple panoramas can be stitched in a single batch job.